reunloader/Louisville/index.md

 ## Near Real-Time Scanner Updates

+DCW IS OFFLINE!
+IF YOU MISS US SEND US A NOTE at [derbycitywatch@gmail.com](mailto:derbycitywatch@gmail.com)!
 Live updates from public Louisville Metro safety feeds.
 Check back often for the latest incidents and responses.

 <div class="posts-list">
 {% assign counter = 0 %}